You are here: Home > Our Work > Supporting Longer-Term Planning & Foresight

 Supporting Longer-Term Planning & Foresight

-In the coming years, we will focus on horizon scanning and in-depth analysis of key strategic issues, including demographic shifts, advancements in AI and digitalisation, as well as the national and global risks posed by climate change, biodiversity loss, and evolving geopolitical dynamics.
+As part of our second strategic outcome, we will focus on horizon scanning and in-depth analysis of key strategic issues, including demographic shifts, advancements in AI and digitalisation, as well as the national and global risks posed by climate change, biodiversity loss, and evolving geopolitical dynamics, over the coming years.

 We will actively engage with existing participatory forums, incorporating innovative methodologies to better understand emerging trends and develop possible future scenarios that will inform and guide current decision-making processes.